Trimetazidine: Drug banned by WADA makes 'your heart work more efficiently' - KTVZ

 What happens next?

+Valieva was immediately given a provisional suspension by Russia’s anti-doping agency, which automatically prohibits athletes from participation in all sports.

+She challenged the suspension on February 9 and, at a hearing that same day, the Russian anti-doping agency decided to lift the provisional ban — allowing Valieva to continue competing at the Olympics, according to the ITA.

-IOC spokesman Mark Adams said on Thursday that he wouldn’t comment on “speculation” over the case and couldn’t confirm whether the medal ceremony would go ahead.
+IOC spokesman Mark Adams said on Friday that the governing body wanted to “expedite” the case.

-“At the moment, it’s speculation … We have to wait with patience for this case to find its way to some kind of conclusion,” said Adams.

-As laid out by the IOC Anti-Doping rules for Beijing 2022, this case — as with all doping cases which occur during the Games — will be handled and announced by the International Testing Agency (ITA).
+“We hope that the whole issue can be expedited in the interest of every athlete, not just the Russians, but also in the interest of all of the athletes competing,” said Adams.

 What has Russia said?